VidunderGunder/storyless/README.md

 **[👉 LIVE DEMO](https://storyless.vercel.app/)**

-Where Your App is the Canvas
-Focus on Features – Not Fluff

 For when design system powerhouses like [Storybook](https://storybook.com/) is just too much.

+Storyless is a UI DevTool that lets you build and test components in isolation inside of your app.

-Direct interoperability with your app and main build tools means hard-to-integrate features like authentication, fetching, state management, etc. will just work when you need them.
+Direct interoperability with your app and main build tools means hard-to-integrate features like authentication, fetching, state management, themes, etc. will just work when you need them.

 ## 🚀 Getting Started (using Storyless)